ZenGirl/JFormalize/README.md

 # JFormalize

-Loads, parses and validates a JSON file into formalized ruby objects according to a schema.
+Loads, parses and validates JSON input into formalized ruby objects according to a schema.

 According to the dictionary, to formalize is to: